 I’m so torn in my mind, I want to be able to get along day to day, without all the medications I have to take and I have actually “detoxed” twice, where I went cold turkey without my medications for a week.
 It is very difficult, extremely painful, and besides sucking to all holy hell, it really isn’t good for my body, but I let my pride get the best of me and I say screw it.
 I don’t know if that is me in general or the damn Jarhead in me, but…..

 I try extremely hard to keep my pain to myself, keep my struggles to myself and I will actually hide my pain from my family.
 I have even lied about being in pain.
-My family doesn’t deserve to have a father/husband that can’t handle a little pain, they deserve better than that.
+My family doesn’t deserve to have a father/husband who can’t handle a little pain, they deserve better than that.
 And I want them to have better than that.
 Those are the times that are the hardest for me.
-I don’t like not being truthful t them, but I hate seeing the concern on their faces even more.
+I don’t like not being truthful to them, but I hate seeing the concern on their faces even more.
 So for the most part they often don’t know the real pain I’m in.
 I know that they don’t read my blog so my secret is safe.

 To make things worse, I have to live with the knowledge that I gave my beautiful 20-year-old daughter fibro and likely RA.
 She is way too damn young to have to live with this shit and I’m the asshat that gave it to her. if I knew 20 years ago that I had fibro and RA, I would have insisted that we don’t have any children.
 I love my children and I love being their father, but it is so difficult looking into my daughter’s eyes, knowing that I’m the reason she is in pain and will have to live her life in pain.
 She is struggling with the thought of having to take hydroxychloroquine, which is the path that her rheumatologist is leaning toward for her.
 We have the same rheumatologist so I know she is in good hands and that does provide me a little comfort.
 I pray that my daughter does get RA or costochondritis.
 Especially the costochondritis, which seems to be a real ass-kicker for some reason.